 Our pets, especially dogs, don’t want to stay cooped up in the house all day. if you have a house with a lawn or backyard, give Fido a chance to stretch their legs and run around.
 However, letting the dog out during dark might be a bit dangerous, it’s important that you have the proper outdoor lighting to help keep them safe.
 Here are a few tips.

 Elevate the Lights Keep your outdoor lights off the ground so the dog doesn’t end up chewing or destroying them.
 You can either install them on poles or on the trees that you have growing in your property.
 Another option is to get outdoor lights that come in protective cases so the dog won’t get their paws and teeth on the actual bulb.
 Even when you’re using bulbs that don’t heat up as much, like LED light bulbs, you can never be too careful.

 Choose a cool bulb The “cool” has nothing to do with the temperature, but with the light quality.
 Cool bulbs give off a brighter, sharper light than warm bulbs do, which makes them perfect for outdoor lighting.
 This makes it easier for you to keep an eye on the dog as it plays outside.

 Make sure the light output is bright Don’t settle for outdoor lighting that’s too dim.
 You want to make sure that your outdoor space is well lit so you, your dog, and other people can actually see where they’re going and what they’re stepping on.
 A brighter outdoor area can also amp up your home’s security, so it’s a win-win feature.

-Concentrate on accident prone areas Light up steps, walk ways, doors, and all other places where accidents commonly happen.
-Everyone, including your dog, should be able to see obstacles before they reach it, otherwise they might end up getting hurt.
+Concentrate on accident-prone areas Lights up steps, walkways, doors, and all other places where accidents commonly happen.
+Everyone, including your dog, should be able to see obstacles before they reach it, otherwise, they might end up getting hurt.
 Good quality LED bulbs are great for this job since they give off a nice, bright light.